mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 is the set of Clients that has legitimate knowledge of the shared (Encryption) Group Key established in the group key establishment phase of the protocol.

-In some messaging systems, Clients belonging to the same member must all share the same identity key pair, but MLS does not assume this (this is the more general case and allows for important use cases, such as a Member adding a new Client when all their existing clients are offline).
+In some messaging systems, Clients belonging to the same Member must all share the same identity key pair, but MLS does not assume this.
+The MLS architecture considers the more general case and allows for important use cases, such as a Member adding a new Client when all their existing clients are offline.
 For systems that allow multiple identity key pairs per Member, some mechanism is required to detect the addition of new, bogus Clients.
 Key Transparency [TODO:REF] is one such potential mechanism, but others are also possible.

 MLS has been designed to provide similar security guarantees to all Clients, for all group sizes, even when it reduces to only two Clients.